Alcatrazes Islands: Navy exercises

 Until the 1980s, the Brazilian Navy had to sail to Puerto Rico to carry out shooting sessions with its ships.
 The elevated costs of such trips prompted the military to search for a proper place at the Brazilian coast.
 They eventually came up with three potential archipelagos: Alcatrazes, Fernando de Noronha and Abrolhos.
 Alcatrazes was ultimately chosen due to the lower anticipated environmental impact and its proximity to Rio de Janeiro, where the fleet is kept moored.

 The shots, however, caused considerable environmental damage, motivating a number of lawsuits willing to cease them, although some researchers admit that the military presence helped protect the islands from fishermen.

+The shooting practices caused fires in the island, which impacted the local ecosystems, destroyed around 12% of the original vegetation and paved the way for the proliferation of the invasive molasses grass, which is susceptible to more fires.
+Even species that are native to the island, such as the Imperata brasiliensis and the Pteridium arachnoideum, demonstrated aggressive behavior in areas that suffered human interference.

 In 1989, environmentalists concerned with the damage started to promote visits to the islands to gather as much information as possible and show the extension of the damage the Navy was causing.
 In doing so, they expected to convince the military to stop.
 Until then, the last registered trip to the archipelago dated from 1920.

 At that time, the Navy promised to carry out studies of their own to determine the impact of the shots in the local ecosystem and the analysis confirmed the damage.
 In the meantime, then congressman Fábio Feldmann proposed a law that created the Marine National Park of Alcatrazes in 1990.
 The shooting exercises continued and were only interrupted between 1991 and 1998 by a court decision.
 In 1998, environmentalists protested with the help of Greenpeace right at one of the targets before one more exercise was carried out.

 In 2004, one shot caused a wildfire that consumed 20 hectares of the main island's plants, which gave a new momentum to Feldmann's proposal, but it wasn't until 2013 that the Navy finally agreed with the creation of a park, as long as the Sapata Island (with an area of 4 hectares), to the northeast of the main island, was excluded from the park so they could keep firing there.
 The Navy sustains that the exercises are "essential to the training of the troops and the alignment of the cannons of the fleet", and that Alcatrazes is the only proper place for such trainings.
 Since then, and after an environmental impact assessment conducted by a joint team of researchers from the Environment and Defence Ministries, the exercises take place only once per year.